ytyeung/project_ainu_kamuichika/AgenticTranslationOutput_main_text/markdown_English/8_Repun_Atuika.md

 ## Repun Kamui yaieyukar, “Atuika tomatomaki kuntuteashi hm hm!”
 ## 海の神が自ら歌った謡「アトイカ トマトマキ クントテアシ フム フム!」
-## Atoika Tomatomaki Kuntoteashi Hum Hum
+## Ainu God's Chant

 ### System prompt
 ```
 You are a professional translator.
-You know Japanese, Chinese and English.
+You only know Japanese, Chinese and English.
 You can translate Japanese into either Chinese or English.
 You can also translate Chinese into English, and English into Chinese.
+All the translations should keep the original meaning.
+All the translations only contain characters of the source and target languages.

 ```

 ### Prompt
 ```
-You are translating the following Japanese text into English.
+You are translating the following text from source language Japanese into target language English.
 The original text is a Japanese translation of a Ainu chant, sung by Ainu god telling his story.
 You have 2 versions of English translations at hand.

 Here are your tasks:

-1. Compare the two English translations with the original Japanese text.
+1. Compare the two English translations with the source Japanese text.
 List out the Pros and Cons of the Translations.
 2. For each of translation from Japanese to English, score the translation on the accuracy of original meaning with one to five stars [1,2,3,4,5].
 Where one star means "Nonsense/No meaning preserved",
 two stars mean "Some meaning preserved, but not understandable",